College Station Car Accident Lawyers

 TEXAS CAR ACCIDENT STATISTICS

-According to 2019 data from the Texas Department of Transportations (TXDOT), Texas has experienced a reduction in the number of motor vehicle crash fatalities since the previous year in 2018.
+According to 2019 data from the Texas Department of Transportations (TXDOT), Texas has experienced a reduction in the number of motor vehicle crash fatalities since 2018.
 However, in 2019, there were over 12,000 crashes involving serious injury, which ultimately led to over 15,000 individuals sustaining serious injuries.
 Thus, although serious car accidents resulting in death may have decreased statewide in some recent years, clearly car accidents and the injuries that follow are still an issue.

 Common Car Accident Causes